MasoniteFramework/docs/security/encryption.md

 sign = Sign(encryption_key)

-sign.encrypt('value') # PSJDUudbs87SB....
+signed = sign.encrypt('value') # PSJDUudbs87SB....

-sign.decrypt('value') # 'value'
+sign.decrypt(signed) # 'value'
 ```

-Just remember to store the key you generated or you will not be able to decrypt any values that you encrypted.
+Just remember to store the key you generated or you will not be able to decrypt any values that you encrypted in the first place.

 ## Using bcrypt

-Bcrypt is very easy to use an basically consists of a 1 way hash, and then a check to verify if that 1 way hash matches an input given to it.
+Bcrypt is very easy to use and basically consists of a 1 way hash, and then a check to verify if that 1 way hash matches an input given to it.

 {% hint style="warning" %}
 It's important to note that any values passed to bcrypt need to be in bytes.